Development and characterization of MPGD-based transition radiation detectors: Prototype Development and Design

 \subsection{Triple-GEM-TRD}

-The GEM-TRD serves as the reference technology for these tests, previously studied in detail at Jefferson Lab~\cite{NIMGEMTRD1}.
-The detector employs a standard $10$x$10$~cm$^2$ triple-GEM stack with a drift gap of 21 mm, and transfer and induction gaps of 2 mm.
-After initial beam-tests at FTBF, the design was modified by replacing the original 25~$\upmu$m Kapton entrance window and Chromium-clad-Kapton cathode with a 5~$\upmu$m Cu foil on 55~$\upmu$m Kapton, eliminating a dead gas gap that had led to absorption of soft TR photons.
-The initial prototype design is referred to as GEM-TRD\_v1, while the modified design with the copper-clad-Kapton cathode is referred to as GEM-TRD\_v2; schematics of these two constructions are shown in Figure~\ref{fig:gemtrd}.
+The GEM-TRD serves as the reference technology for these tests and was previously studied in detail at Jefferson Lab~\cite{NIMGEMTRD1}.
+The detector employs a standard $10~\times~10$\,cm$^2$ triple-GEM amplification stack with transfer and induction gaps of 2\,mm.
+Charge readout is provided by a two-dimensional orthogonal X–Y strip layout comprising of 256 strips per dimension with a pitch of 400\,$\upmu$m.
+Two separate GEM-TRD prototype designs were evaluated.
+The first, referred to as GEM-TRD\_v1, retained the configuration described in~\cite{NIMGEMTRD1} originally tested at Jefferson Lab.
+GEM-TRD\_v1 was tested to extend the original proof-of-principle studies to hadron beams at FTBF.
+While GEM-TRD\_v1 successfully demonstrated TRD operation, its design incorporates a $\sim$400\,$\upmu$m dead gas gap immediately following the entrance window.
+If scaled to larger detector areas, this dead region is expected to increase in depth due to entrance-window bulging under operating gas pressure, leading to enhanced absorption of soft transition radiation photons in the heavy gas before reaching the active drift region.
+To isolate and eliminate this effect, a second triple-GEM prototype, referred to as GEM-TRD\_v2, was constructed without an entrance-window-induced dead gas gap.
+In this design, the 25\,$\upmu$m Kapton entrance window present in GEM-TRD\_v1 was removed entirely and a 5\,$\upmu$m copper cathode foil supported on 55\,$\upmu$m Kapton was installed.
+The choice of 5\,$\upmu$m Cu reflects a more conventional choice for cathode material and avoids potential mechanical and electrical stability concerns associated with the ultra-thin 200\,nm Cr cathode employed in the GEM-TRD\_v1 design.
+Schematics of these two constructions are shown in Figure~\ref{fig:gemtrd}.
 For both designs of the GEM-TRD, a voltage divider was used for the triple-GEM amplification structure as a means of reducing the necessary number of HV channels from seven to two.
 Nominal voltage settings and electric field values are provided in~\ref{App_a}.